-This Instant Pot Corned Beef and Cabbage recipe is served with carrots and potatoes for a perfect St. Patrick’s Day celebration.
-Cooking corned beef and cabbage in an electric pressure cooker means this traditional Irish dinner will be ready in less time than other cooking methods for a quick and easy one pot meal.
+This Instant Pot Corned Beef and Cabbage recipe is served with carrots and potatoes for a perfect St. Patrick’s Day dinner.
+Cooking corned beef and cabbage in a pressure cooker means this traditional Irish dinner will be ready in less time than other cooking methods for a quick and easy one pot meal.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 My entire family loves Corned Beef and Cabbage, not just for St. Patrick’s Day but any time we want a tender, tasty, home cooked family dinner.
 The only problem is that, like most roasts, corned beef has a long cooking time.

 Using a pressure cooker doesn’t make Instant Pot corned beef and cabbage a 30 minute meal, but it does shave at least an hour off the cooking time compare to boiling or roasting the corned beef, and it is much quicker than using a slow cooker.

 Advantages of Pressure Cooking Corned Beef and Cabbage